 Cast and retrieve with an erratic action to try and mimic the behavior of a real frog trying to escape a hungry bull trout.

-If you like this then have a look at their similar Rebel Jointed Minnow.
+If you like this, look at their similar Rebel Jointed Minnow.

 Pros